 In Chinese philosophy, a person becomes ill when the flow of “chi” is blocked.
 The regular practice of tai chi can release that blockage with a similar result as that of acupuncture treatment.

 This program provides you with the same euphoria of a long run, the cardiovascular benefit of moderate impact aerobics and burns as many calories as a downhill ski.

 Tai chi is also an effective form of martial arts.
 After learning the basic principles, students can learn the applications to be used in self defense.
-Tai chi practitioners that are highly skilled and controlled can deliver a deadly blow to any attacker.
+Tai chi practitioners that are highly skilled and when controlled can deliver a deadly blow to any attacker.
 It is therefore, an important skill to acquire not only for health and relaxation but for your own self defense.